How to Improve Your Neighborhood’s Community Parks

-Support Physical Abilities of All Ages
+1. Support All Physical Abilities and Ages

 - Toddlers: Toddlers begin to gain movement, practicing their gross motor skills and strengthening their fine motor skills.
 They’re using their bodies more and enjoy independent play.
 Toddlers benefit from individual activities on the playground, such as activity panels.

 - Preschoolers: Preschoolers can use their bodies more purposefully, now able to independently run, climb, jump, swing, and more.
 They enjoy independent activities like sliding and swinging.

 - School-age children: School-aged kids are beginning to play with one another and engage in more physical play.
 At this age, advanced gross-motor playground equipment, like climbing towers, is beneficial.

 Some older adults above the age of 50 experience difficulties in gross or fine motor activities.
 Support these individuals by creating sitting areas and other site amenities.